ImMagni/Synthetizer/README.md

-# Synthetizer
+# Synthesizer
 <img src=images/3dviewpcb.png/> <br>
-A synthetizer piano with three octaves that uses a orpheus pico, PCM5100, LM4810 and PAM8403
+A Synthesizer piano with three octaves that uses a orpheus pico, PCM5100, LM4810 and PAM8403
 ## Features
 - Volume control from the screen
 - Midi, Speakers, and line output.